 The kelp forest section held dozens of fish and was one of the largest aquariums in the exhibit hall.

-This exhibit showed how waves interact with sea life like anemones and it featured waves actually entering the tank.
+This exhibit showed how waves interact with sea life like anemones, and it featured waves actually entering the tank.

 The Jellyfish Tank

-The jellyfish tank is always one of the most impressive areas of any aquarium, and it is here as well.
+The jellyfish tank is always one of the most impressive areas of any aquarium, and it was here as well.
 It’s fun to see these crazy life forms swimming around in the dark water.

 The Deep Sea Fish

-This was the highlight to me, this fish was from 1,000 feet deep and had been brought up and preserved.
+This was the highlight to me; this fish was from 1,000 feet deep and had been brought up and preserved.
 It looked like a monster, and it was crazy to see.

 There was an area with lots of information on seabirds.
-The highlight was a stuffed pelican displayed with its beak open, showing how big its mouth really is.
+The highlight was a stuffed pelican displayed with its beak open, showing how big its mouth is.

 This section had a full whale skeleton, and it is crazy how gigantic those animals are.

-There is a tide pool touch tank in the aquarium but be sure to check the times for that as it is not always open.
+There is a tide pool touch tank in the aquarium, but be sure to check the times for that as it is not always open.

 The last building was the exploration center, and this building was designed for children.
-It was a fun spot to see as it was more interactive than the other areas with a tank you could crawl under and sea creatures you could see up close.
+It was a fun spot to see as it was more interactive than the other areas, with a tank you could crawl under and sea creatures you could see up close.

-As you can see this is a great spot to explore for kids in the Port of LA, you can find more of my recommendations on the area here.
+As you can see, this is a great spot to explore for kids in the Port of LA.
+You can find more of my recommendations on the area here.